GwenNelson/BearLang/README.md

 ## Building + running it

-Ensure you have cmake and the LLVM developer packages installed, then do this:
+Build and install the dependencies under vendor/ first (running build.sh as root will do this for you automatically).

+Next do this:

 ```
  mkdir build